Dutch delight once more as Schroder and Vink retain quad doubles gold

 View this post on Instagram

 “It’s been such an amazing journey, and this week has topped it off with the crowd, the reactions, the moments and the vibes.
-You feel you’re going to do this forever but then wake up and realise it is the time and you want to leave it – it feels weird.
+You think you’re going to do this forever but then you wake up and realise it's time you want to leave – it feels weird.

 “It’s been an emotional 24 hours but I’m proud to have won another medal.
 Four Paralympic medals is not to be sniffed at but it’s time for me to leave this part of my career behind.